 Kabbage vs OnDeck: Customer Service

 Both Kabbage and OnDeck have responsive customer service teams.
 While customer service might not be something you’ve considered when comparing lenders, good customer service can save you trouble.
-If you have an issue with your loan or a quick question, you need to have confidence that your provider will be there to help you.
+If you have an issue with your loan or a quick question, you need to have confidence that your lender will be there to help you.

 OnDeck Customer Service